galwiner/blog/content/posts/catQubitPost/index.md

 - These encodings are designed to be robust against certain kinds of errors.
 - The use of bosonic modes can enable the simplification of the QPU and improve scalability.
 - The system still uses transmons or other superconducting qubit architectures, but there are less of them and we didn't explain what they are there for.
+- Another thing I did not say: we are in, or at least near, the realm of [continuous variable quantum computing](https://en.wikipedia.org/wiki/Continuous-variable_quantum_information).
+Just in case you want some extra nighttime reading.
+-
 Hope to see you all in Thursday's talk!
+-